RIPE-NCC/rpki-validator/rpki-validator-service/README.txt

 The service configuration is stored in rpki-vs.properties, to be found in the config directory.
 An example configuration is supplied in config/rpki-vs.properties.example

-By default the configuration directory is assumed be located in <current directory>/config.
-This can be changed by editing rpki-vs.sh and replace <absolute path> with the path of your config directory.
+By default the configuration directory is assumed to be located in <current directory>/config This can be changed by editing rpki-vs.sh and replace <absolute path> with the path of your config directory.
 Make sure to remove the leading # tag in front of:
 #JAVA_OPTS="$JAVA_OPTS -Drpki.config=<absolute path>"

+The location of the java binary can also be configured in the rpki-vs.sh file.
+If you want to use the java shipped with your system just comment out the line

+JAVA_HOME="/usr/local/bad/java"

+, otherwise change the path so that it points to the java binary in your local installation.

 Configuration options
 ---------------------